judka-uriel/uriel-book/uriel_en.md

 receives in childhood, and also to actively participate in learning about the world.
 Training should not be as it is now for neural networks on datasets, but as it is for humans through active exploration of the world with experiments.
-In the newest multimodal models, there are attempts to do this by training the model end-to-end on audio and video.
+In the newest multi-modal models, there are attempts to do this by training the model end-to-end on audio and video.

 To become an autonomous entity, it will be necessary to acquire developed